GraphStreamingProject/GraphZeppelin/toku_interface/README.md

 #### Compile
 Once the configuration is complete you can install tokudb and compile the codebase by running `make install`.
 This will download the tokudb source code and warn you if your system is not properly configured to run it.

+#### OS
+You will likely need to run this code within linux or some other unix derivative.
+It got mad at me on OSX.
+I have specifically tested the code using Ubuntu_16.04 but it is likely that other versions would work too.

 ## Known Issue
 Sometimes the installation script does not properly setup the environment for running toku.
 The consequence is that running the `main` executable will throw a .so file not found error.